Ch3rry-Pi3-AI/DataAnalysis-World-Happiness-Report/README.md

 This will:

 * Download the bronze data if missing,
-* Load all three bronze DataFrames,
+* Load both bronze DataFrames,
 * Clean them individually,
 * Save the cleaned outputs into `data/silver/`.